 Connecting an RCA cable to your television is a straightforward and time-saving process, taking only a few steps to complete.
 By adhering to these instructions and following our advice here, soon your source device will be connected and content will start playing on the big screen!

-Always power down all devices before connecting or disconnecting cables; and refer both user manuals if any questions arise regarding operation or compatibility issues arise.
+Always power down all devices before connecting or disconnecting cables, and refer to both user manuals if any questions arise regarding operation or compatibility issues arise.